Evolution of Barndominiums

 Materials & Construction

-Steel frames, metal siding, and standing-seam roofs dominate barndo builds for durability and cost savings.
-Consider insulated metal panels or SIPs for faster assembly.
+Steel frames, metal siding, and standing-seam roofs dominate for durability.
+Insulated metal panels (IMPs) or structural insulated panels (SIPs) can hasten assembly.

 Metal roofing close-up